damien-white/elucidate/README.md

 Parser combinators offer a unique degree of flexibility that is particularly suited to parsing JSON.
-They provide solutions for handling minute details and oddities and operate at similar speeds of hand-written parsers.
+They provide solutions for handling minute details and oddities and operate at similar speeds of handwritten parsers.

-Contrary to popular belief, writing a JSON parser is not a simple task.
-Due to the [ambiguities present in the official specification][parsing-json-abiguities], of Writing a JSON parser is notoriously difficult _to get right_.
+Writing a JSON parser is notoriously difficult _to get right_ due to the [ambiguities present in the official specification][parsing-json-abiguities].
 Unfortunately, the original [RFC][rfc-8259] is quite vague.
 The impact this has had on software designed to parse the format is significant.